wp-plugins/social-media-widget/readme.txt

 Please e-mail me at info at precisionwebdev dot com for help.
 My web server died in my move and I have no intention of putting it back up, so I will be 100% e-mail based from now on.

 == Changelog ==

+= 2.9.6 =

+* Resolved image size issues
+* Removed donation button from widget and donation links from readme.txt
+* Updated Twitter icon to official design specs (default pack only).
+If you're not a fan of the new official icon, please contact Twitter
+* Updated the Google+ icon to the official red one (default pack only).
+As with Twitter, please contact Google.
+I've been contacted by reps from both companies instructing me to correct the icons.

+= 2.9.5 =

+* Fixed incorrect comment for Google Plus (previously the comment said Facebook)
+* Removed an errant extra quotation mark in the FriendFeed image tag
+* Added inline image sizes to each of the icons for better validation support
+* Changed the margin direction based on the alignment of the icons.
+Left margin for right aligned, right margin for left-aligned and centered.

+= 2.9.4 =

+* Added support for Pinterest (Sorry about the large gap in time.
+Finally got some time to do this)

 = 2.9.3 =